adambiggert83/adambiggert83.github.io/Enhancement1Narrative.md

-**Enhancement One: Software Design and Engineering**
+# Software Design and Engineering Enhancement

-Artifact Description
+## Artifact Description

-	The artifact selected for this enhancement is a C++ Course Advising System originally developed in CS300: Data Structures and Algorithms.
-The application was designed to load course information from a CSV file, organize the data in an unordered map, and allow users to display a sorted list of courses or search for detailed information about individual courses and their prerequisites.
+The artifact selected for this enhancement is a **C++ Course Advising System** originally developed in **CS300: Data Structures and Algorithms**.

+The application was designed to:

+* Load course information from a CSV file
+* Organize course data using an unordered map
+* Display a sorted list of courses
+* Search for detailed course information
+* Display prerequisite relationships

+The original application demonstrated foundational computer science concepts including:

+* File handling
+* Data structures
+* Searching and sorting algorithms
+* Basic defensive programming

-	The original application demonstrated foundational programming concepts, including file handling, data structures, searching and sorting, and basic defensive programming.
-The artifact was created as part of a project focused on evaluating and implementing efficient data structures for course management.
+This artifact was originally created as part of a project focused on evaluating efficient data structures for course management.

+---

-Justification for Inclusion in the ePortfolio
+## Justification for Inclusion in the ePortfolio

-	I selected this artifact for my ePortfolio because it demonstrates multiple core computer science concepts and offers significant opportunities for enhancement and professional growth.
-The project showcases my ability to work with structured data, implement efficient search functionality, and develop a functioning command-line application in C++.
+I selected this artifact because it demonstrates multiple core computer science concepts and provides significant opportunities for enhancement and professional growth.

-	One of the original artifact's most important strengths is its use of an unordered map to enable efficient course lookup operations.
-The application also demonstrates modular thinking through helper functions such as Split and ToUpper.
-Additionally, the application includes basic defensive programming concepts such as file validation and invalid-line handling.
-	Although the original artifact met the project requirements, the application also had several limitations in software engineering and design.
-The original implementation stored all functionality in a single source file and relied on a global unordered map to manage course data.
-User interaction, file processing, business logic, and data management were tightly coupled together, limiting scalability and maintainability.
+The original project showcases my ability to:

+* Work with structured data
+* Implement efficient search functionality
+* Develop a command-line application in C++
+* Apply data structures to solve real-world problems

+### Strengths of the Original Artifact

+* Efficient course lookup using an unordered map
+* Modular helper functions such as `Split()` and `ToUpper()`
+* Basic defensive programming practices
+* File validation and invalid-line handling

+### Limitations of the Original Artifact

+Although the application met the original project requirements, several software engineering limitations were identified:

+* All functionality existed in a single source file
+* A global unordered map was used for data management
+* User interface, file processing, and business logic were tightly coupled
+* Limited scalability and maintainability

-	The enhancement process focused on improving the application's software engineering quality by restructuring the code into a more modular, maintainable, object-oriented architecture.
-The enhanced version separates functionality into multiple classes and files to improve organization, readability, maintainability, and scalability.
+The enhancement process focused on improving the overall software architecture through modular design and object-oriented programming principles.

+---

-Description of Enhancements
+## Description of Enhancements

 Several significant software engineering improvements were implemented during this enhancement.

-First, the application was restructured into multiple source and header files.
-Instead of storing all functionality in a single file, the enhanced application separates it into dedicated components: Course, CourseManager, FileLoader, MenuSystem, and StringUtils.
-	The CourseManager class now manages all course-related operations and encapsulates the unordered map rather than relying on a global variable.
-This improves encapsulation and reduces unnecessary dependencies between application components.
-The FileLoader component isolates file-processing logic from the rest of the application, improving maintainability and simplifying future expansion.
-The MenuSystem component improves the organization of the user interface and menu navigation.
-	Additional enhancements included improved defensive programming practices and validation logic.
-Input validation was strengthened better to handle invalid menu selections and malformed course data.
-Error messages were also improved to provide clearer feedback to users.
-The enhanced application now validates prerequisite references after loading data and warns the user when a prerequisite listed in the CSV file does not exist in the current catalog.
-	The enhanced application also includes improved comments and documentation to support long-term maintainability.
-Finally, the application was improved to better support advising functionality by adding an advising summary feature that presents prerequisite information in a clearer, decision-support format.
-Course Outcomes Achieved
-	This enhancement directly supports several CS 499 course outcomes.
-Outcome 1 was supported by improvements that help organize and present course information in ways that support advising and academic decision-making.
-The advising summary feature is designed to help students, advisors, and other academic stakeholders review prerequisites more clearly.
-	Outcome 2 was supported through clearer documentation, improved communication of system functionality, and improved organization of the application.
-Outcome 3 was partially supported by the continued use of efficient data structures and the evaluation of design trade-offs during the restructuring process.
-	Outcome 4 was strongly supported by implementing professional software engineering practices, including modular design, encapsulation, defensive programming, and improved maintainability.
-Outcome 5 was partially supported through improved validation and defensive programming practices.
-Additional security-focused improvements are planned during later database enhancements.
-Reflection on the Enhancement Process
-	The enhancement process helped reinforce the importance of software engineering principles such as modularity, separation of concerns, maintainability, and defensive programming.
-One of the most important lessons I learned was that code functionality alone is not sufficient for long-term software quality.
-While the original application worked correctly, the tightly coupled structure and limited organization would make future modifications more difficult.
-	Refactoring the application into multiple components significantly improved readability and scalability.
-One challenge during the enhancement process involved reorganizing the code without breaking the original functionality.
-Separating responsibilities into different classes required careful planning to maintain consistent data flow between components.
-	Another challenge involved improving input validation and error handling while preserving the simplicity of the original user interface.
-Overall, this enhancement demonstrated meaningful growth in my understanding of software engineering principles and professional development practices.
-The enhanced artifact now represents a more maintainable, scalable, and professionally structured software solution than the original implementation.
+### Modular Architecture

+The application was restructured into multiple source and header files.

+The enhanced system now includes dedicated components:

+* Course
+* CourseManager
+* FileLoader
+* MenuSystem
+* StringUtils

+This separation of responsibilities improves organization, maintainability, and future scalability.

+### Improved Encapsulation

+The `CourseManager` class now manages all course-related operations and encapsulates the unordered map previously stored as a global variable.

+Benefits include:

+* Improved encapsulation
+* Reduced dependencies
+* Better maintainability
+* Cleaner code structure

+### File Processing Separation

+The `FileLoader` component isolates CSV processing and file validation from the rest of the application.

+This change improves:

+* Maintainability
+* Reusability
+* Testability

+### User Interface Improvements

+The `MenuSystem` component centralizes menu navigation and user interaction.

+This enhancement improves:

+* User experience
+* Code organization
+* Separation of concerns

+### Defensive Programming Enhancements

+Additional validation and error-handling improvements were implemented, including:

+* Invalid menu selection handling
+* Malformed course data validation
+* Improved error messaging
+* Missing prerequisite detection

+The enhanced application validates prerequisite references after loading data and warns users when prerequisite courses do not exist in the catalog.

+### Advising Summary Feature

+A new advising summary feature was implemented to present prerequisite information in a clearer and more user-friendly format.

+This enhancement improves academic decision support and advising functionality.

+---

+## Skills Demonstrated

+This enhancement demonstrates proficiency in:

+* C++
+* Object-Oriented Programming
+* Software Architecture
+* Encapsulation
+* Modular Design
+* Separation of Concerns
+* Defensive Programming
+* Input Validation
+* Error Handling
+* Maintainable Software Design

+---

+## Course Outcomes Achieved

+### Outcome 1

+**Design and evaluate computing solutions that support organizational goals and decision making.**

+The advising summary feature improves the presentation of prerequisite information and supports academic planning and decision-making processes.

+### Outcome 2

+**Develop professional communications appropriate to technical and non-technical audiences.**

+This enhancement improved documentation, system organization, and communication of application functionality through clearer structure and design.

+### Outcome 3

+**Apply algorithmic principles and computer science practices.**

+The application continues to utilize efficient data structures while evaluating design trade-offs during the refactoring process.

+### Outcome 4

+**Apply software engineering practices and technologies to create computing solutions.**

+This outcome was strongly demonstrated through:

+* Modular architecture
+* Encapsulation
+* Object-oriented design
+* Defensive programming
+* Improved maintainability

+### Outcome 5

+**Develop a security mindset through validation and secure design practices.**

+Improved validation and defensive programming techniques help reduce potential input-related errors and improve system reliability.

+---

+## Reflection on the Enhancement Process

+This enhancement reinforced the importance of software engineering principles such as modularity, maintainability, separation of concerns, and defensive programming.

+One of the most significant lessons learned was that functionality alone does not guarantee software quality.
+While the original application worked correctly, its tightly coupled design would have made future maintenance and expansion difficult.

+Refactoring the application into multiple components significantly improved readability, maintainability, and scalability.

+One challenge involved reorganizing the code without disrupting existing functionality.
+Separating responsibilities into distinct classes required careful planning to ensure consistent communication between components.

+Another challenge involved strengthening validation and error handling while preserving the simplicity of the original user interface.

+Overall, this enhancement demonstrates meaningful growth in my understanding of professional software engineering practices and results in a significantly more maintainable, scalable, and professionally designed software solution.

+---

+## Downloads

+* Original Artifact
+* Enhanced Artifact
+* Enhancement Narrative